Unpaid IRS & State Tax Debts

 IRS Offer in Compromise

-An IRS Offer in Compromise with the IRS allows taxpayers that cannot afford to full pay their back tax liability the opportunity to settle for less than what they owe.
+An IRS Offer in Compromise with the IRS allows taxpayers that cannot afford to fully pay their back tax liability the opportunity to settle for less than what they owe.
 An Offer in Compromise can reduce IRS debt.

 IRS tax settlements are subject to certain terms and conditions.
 The IRS sets guidelines for accepting an Offer in Compromise.
 The IRS looks at a taxpayer’s past, current and future financial situation when evaluating whether an Offer in Compromise should be accepted.